Why these Fox News loyalists have changed the channel to Newsmax

 Allan, who doesn’t believe that Biden won the election, called Fox’s Arizona call “shocking.”

 Several of the Fox skeptics guessed that a change in the network’s corporate management could have contributed to the shift they perceived, but many seemed confused about who is running the company and what, if anything, has changed.
 Six viewers who spoke with The Post mentioned a transfer of power to “the sons,” whom they said were “liberal.”
-One person said she heard that “the dad who owns it passed away,” a reference to Rupert Murdoch, 89, who is alive and remains chairman of parent company Fox Corporation.
+One person said she heard that “the dad who owns it passed away,” a reference to Rupert Murdoch, 89, who is alive and remains chairman of parent company Fox Corp.

 While Murdoch’s son, James, and daughter-in-law, Kathryn, have embraced liberal causes and politicians, including Biden, they have no control over Fox News.
 James ceased his role as chief executive of the network’s then-parent company, 21st Century Fox, in March 2019, and almost completely cut his ties to his family’s media dynasty by stepping down from the News Corp. board of directors this summer, citing in a letter “disagreements over certain editorial content published by the Company’s news outlets and certain other strategic decisions.”
-And Murdoch’s other son, Lachlan, who now runs Fox Corp, is not known to have liberal leanings.
+And Murdoch’s other son, Lachlan, who now runs Fox Corp., is not known to have liberal leanings.

 For the viewers who have pivoted away from Fox, the one personality that many say they have a hard time totally quitting is prime-time host Tucker Carlson.